awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/README.md

 ![architecture](./docs/images/architecture.png)

-There are two types of experimentations of this solution: Benchmark experimentation and Notebook experimentation.
+There are two types of Experiments of this solution: Benchmark experiment and Notebook experiment.

-### Benchmark experimentation:
+### Benchmark Experiment:

 1. User triggers the benchmark execution through AWS StepFunctions from AWS console.